vlachenal/sql-request-builder/README.md

 [Wiki](https://github.com/vlachenal/sql-request-builder/wiki) contains detailled library usage, releases notes and reamaining tasks.

 ### Examples
-You can find a lot of example in unit tests class.
+More examples can be found in unit tests and wiki.

 Here is a sample of library usage: